 We strongly recommend that financial commitments (e.g., flight tickets, international medical insurance, accommodation, etc.) be made at the furthest date possible.

 Please keep in mind that flights that can be postponed and/or cancelled are preferable given the uncertainty.
 Similarly, please be reminded to check if the selected medical insurance package covers the incidence of COVID-19 (medical observation, medical tests, hospitalisation, etc.).
 For reference, please find an example of extra coverage by AIA HK here: English / Chinese.

 Postponement of Mobility Period (Incoming Exchange Students)

 USJ is flexible should current prospective or accepted Incoming Exchange Students wish to postpone their mobility period.

-For this to happen, the International Affairs Office (or equivalent) of the student’s Home Institution must send USJ’s Public and International Relations Office an email (email@example.com) officially informing of the postponement and the intended new mobility period.
+For this to happen, the International Affairs Office (or equivalent) of the student’s Home Institution must send USJ’s Communication and Public Relations Office an email (email@example.com) officially informing of the postponement and the intended new mobility period.